The Xometry app works best with JavaScript enabled!

 What Is a CNC Machinist?

-The role of a CNC machinist is to operate and maintain CNC machines.
-They review sample parts against drawings or CAD models to ensure accurate production and take precise measurements for cutting/shaping tasks using appropriate machine settings.
+CNC machinists are responsible for operating and maintaining CNC machines, reviewing parts for accuracy against CAD models, and adjusting machine settings to ensure quality production.
 A CNC machinist’s responsibilities include reviewing samples, drawings, or instructions to understand the specifications for the machine output, taking measurements and marking material for cutting or shaping, and planning the sequence of necessary actions for completing a job.
 Their other roles include selecting appropriate machines and their positions needed for a given job, loading material for that job, determining and programming the size of batches and the machine speed needed, and monitoring machines while they are in operation to adjust the feed, maintain proper temperature, and identify any issues that may need correction.

 What Skills Do CNC Machinists Require?

 A CNC machinist is required to be proficient in all aspects of CNC machining, including milling, turning, close tolerance manufacturing, and more.
-Proficiency in CAD software is essential.
+Familiarity with CAD/CAM software is beneficial, especially for machinists who also perform programming tasks.
 They should have the ability to use precision tools for Quality Control and Metrology (such as calipers), be able to take accurate measurements, have knowledge of the properties of metal and other materials, and possess the ability to read blueprints, schematics, and manuals.

 What Are the Necessary Personality Traits for CNC Machinists?

 CNC machinists should also possess good problem-solving skills and the ability to adapt quickly to changing conditions.
-CNC machining is, by far, an automated process, but automation is not a guarantee of problem-free production.
+CNC machining is a highly automated process, but automation does not guarantee problem-free production.
 There will always be things that need to be adjusted or unforeseen issues that will arise.
-CNC Machinists should also be team players since they will work closely with design engineers, plant managers, and Quality Control specialists.
+CNC machinists should also be team players since they will work closely with design engineers, plant managers, and Quality Control specialists.

 How To Become a CNC Machinist

 The requirements for becoming a CNC machinist vary depending on the employer.
-However, in most cases, a high school diploma or GED is required to become a CNC machinist.
+However, in most cases, a high school diploma or GED (General Educational Development) is required to become a CNC machinist.

 In addition, machinists will need to complete some formal training, whether on the job or through a specialized trade school training program.